-14.9 Cervical Cancer
+14.11 Cervical Cancer

 The efficacy of KEYTRUDA was investigated in 98 patients with recurrent or metastatic cervical cancer enrolled in a single cohort (Cohort E) in KEYNOTE-158 (NCT02628067), a multicenter, non-randomized, open-label, multi-cohort trial.
 The trial excluded patients with autoimmune disease or a medical condition that required immunosuppression.
 Patients received KEYTRUDA 200 mg intravenously every 3 weeks until unacceptable toxicity or documented disease progression.
 Patients with initial radiographic disease progression could receive additional doses of treatment during confirmation of progression unless disease progression was symptomatic, was rapidly progressive, required urgent intervention, or occurred with a decline in performance status.
 Patients without disease progression could be treated for up to 24 months.
 Assessment of tumor status was performed every 9 weeks for the first 12 months, and every 12 weeks thereafter.
-The major efficacy outcome measures were ORR according to RECIST v1.1, as assessed by blinded independent central review, and duration of response.
+The major efficacy outcome measures were ORR according to RECIST v1.1, modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ, as assessed by BICR, and DoR.

 Among the 98 patients in Cohort E, 77 (79%) had tumors that expressed PD-L1 with a CPS ≥ 1 and received at least one line of chemotherapy in the metastatic setting.
-PD-L1 status was determined using the PD-L1 IHC 22C3 pharmDx Kit.
-The baseline characteristics of these 77 patients were: median age was 45 years (range: 27 to 75 years); 81% were White, 14% Asian, 3% Black; ECOG PS was 0 (32%) or 1 (68%); 92% had squamous cell carcinoma, 6% adenocarcinoma, and 1% adenosquamous histology; 95% had M1 disease and 5% had recurrent disease; 35% had one and 65% had two or more prior lines of therapy in the recurrent or metastatic setting.
+PD-L1 status was determined using the IHC 22C3 pharmDx kit.
+The baseline characteristics of these 77 patients were: median age of 45 years (range: 27 to 75); 81% White, 14% Asian, and 3% Black; 32% ECOG PS of 0 and 68% ECOG PS of 1; 92% had squamous cell carcinoma, 6% adenocarcinoma, and 1% adenosquamous histology; 95% had M1 disease and 5% had recurrent disease; and 35% had one and 65% had two or more prior lines of therapy in the recurrent or metastatic setting.

 No responses were observed in patients whose tumors did not have PD-L1 expression (CPS <1).
-Efficacy results are summarized in Table 41 for patients with PD-L1 expression (CPS ≥1).
+Efficacy results are summarized in Table 49 for patients with PD-L1 expression (CPS ≥1).

-Table 41: Efficacy Results in Patients with Recurrent or Metastatic Cervical Cancer (CPS ≥1) in KEYNOTE-158
+Table 49: Efficacy Results in Patients with Recurrent or Metastatic Cervical Cancer (CPS ≥1) in KEYNOTE-158

 Endpoint KEYTRUDA 200 mg every 3 weeks n=77

 Objective Response Rate

 ORR (95% CI) 14.3% (7.4, 24.1)

 Complete response rate 2.6%

 Partial response rate 11.7%

-Response duration
+Duration of Response

 Median in months (range) NR (4.1, 18.6+) [†]

 % with duration ≥6 months 91%

-- Median follow-up time of 11.7 months (range 0.6 to 22.7 months) - Based on patients (n=11) with a response by independent review - Denotes ongoing intolerant to sorafenib; had measurable disease; and Child-Pugh class A liver impairment.
+- Median follow-up time of 11.7 months (range 0.6 to 22.7 months) - Based on patients (n=11) with a response by independent review - + Denotes ongoing intolerant to sorafenib; had measurable disease; and Child-Pugh class A liver impairment.
 Patients with active autoimmune disease, greater than one etiology of hepatitis, a medical condition that required immunosuppression, or clinical evidence of ascites by physical exam were ineligible for the trial.
 Patients received KEYTRUDA 200 mg intravenously every 3 weeks until unacceptable toxicity, investigator-assessed confirmed disease progression (based on repeat scan at least 4 weeks from the initial scan showing progression), or completion of 24 months of KEYTRUDA.
 Assessment of tumor status was performed every 9 weeks.
-The major efficacy outcome measures were ORR and duration of response according to RECIST v1.1, as assessed by blinded independent central review committee (BICR).
+The major efficacy outcome measures were ORR and DoR according to RECIST v1.1, modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ, as assessed by BICR.

-14.10 Hepatocellular Carcinoma
+14.12 Hepatocellular Carcinoma